In this video, we'll look at how to build a simple dynamic chart in Excel.

 Finally, with the original data series still selected, I'll add data labels, and then get rid of the gridlines and vertical axis.

-The Excel MAX function returns the largest numeric value in a range of values.
-The MAX function ignores empty cells, the logical values TRUE and FALSE, and text values.
+The Excel MAX function returns the largest numeric value in the data provided.
+MAX ignores empty cells, the logical values TRUE and FALSE, and text values.

-The Excel MIN function returns the smallest numeric value in a range of values.
+The Excel MIN function returns the smallest numeric value in the data provided.
 The MIN function ignores empty cells, the logical values TRUE and FALSE, and text values.

 Get over 200 Excel shortcuts for Windows and Mac in one handy PDF.